webhintio/hint/docs/user-guide/concepts/connectors.md

 Connectors are expected to implement at least some basic functionality (see [how to develop a connector](../../contributor-guide/connectors/index.md)) but expose more events or have some extra functionality.
-The following document details the known differences among the official connectors.
+The following document details the known differences or issues among the official connectors.

 <!-- markdownlint-disable MD033 -->